Esports Job Spotlight: Organisation Manager

-What does an owner do?
+What does an owner or manager do?

 An owner will look after all aspects of how an esports company or team operates.
 This includes hiring staff, deciding which games and tournaments to take part in, the company ethos and direction, branding, marketing and business strategy, paying wages, handling accounts, partnerships and more.